Scandal Makers: Release

-Scandal Makers was released in South Korea on 3 December 2008, and topped the box office on its opening weekend with 473,725 admissions.
-It continued to chart well finishing with over 8 million tickets sold becoming the highest grossing Korean film of 2008.
-The second highest grosser was The Good, The Bad, The Weird with 6.6 million tickets, then The Chaser with roughly 5 million tickets sold.
+Scandal Makers was released in South Korea on 3 December 2008 and topped the box office on its opening weekend with 473,725 admissions.
+It continued to chart well finishing with over 8 million tickets sold becoming the highest grossing Korean film of 2008. he second highest grosser was The Good, The Bad, The Weird with 6.6 million tickets, then The Chaser with roughly 5 million tickets sold.